Saurabh3797/Employee_data/README.md

 # Employee_data
-By using Html &amp; Js
+deployment made By using Html &amp; Js